-The Dilapidated White Building At One Of Deep Ellum’s Busiest Intersections May Be An Eyesore Now, But It Was Once A Cultural And Business Hub For Black Professionals In Dallas.
+At Deep Ellum’s Busiest Intersection Sits An Eyesore That Was Once A Cultural And Business Hub For Black Professionals In Dallas.
+And Sooner Than Later, It’ll Be A Big Deal Again.

 At the corner of Elm Street and Good-Latimer Expressway stands a blocky, deteriorating building crusted with white paint.
 It has leaky awning, boarded windows and is girdled in a chain link fence.
 It is emblazoned with the name “Union Bankers Building,” but that is only one recent incarnation.